suncoast-devs/handbook/lessons/js-dom/query-the-dom.md

 ## Where does the DOM live in our code?

-The various objects that make up our page, our `<h1>` elements, `<p>` elements, etc. are all accessible via a special variable the browser provides to our code.
-This variable is named `document` and represents the browser's view of the currently rendering `document` (or in other terms, the _page_)
+The various objects that make up our page, our `<h1>` elements, `<p>` elements, etc., are all accessible via a special variable the browser provides to our code.
+This variable is named `document` and represents the browser's view of the currently rendering `document` (or, in other terms, the _page_).

 It is this variable that all of our interactions with the document/page will happen.